 IN THE STEPS OF FAMOUS EXPLORERS

 In the steps of famous explorers, let us take you to one of the most magnificent and well-known experiences in Fiordland, the Milford Track.
-When bookings open on this track (usually around May) it’s a good idea to be quick – the track tends to book out for the entire season in days.
+When bookings open on this track (9.30am NZST Tuesday 19 June for the 18/19 season) it’s a good idea to be quick – the track tends to book out for much of the season in days.

 One of New Zealand’s greatest hikes, the Milford Track is a point-to-point walk where you’ll journey from Lake Te Anau to the heart of Milford Sound.
 Hikers cross the mighty Mackinnon pass and enjoy views of the Pompolona Icefield, Lake Mintaro and the towering Clinton Canyon.
 All of this is a warm-up before you encounter the 580m-high Sutherland Falls.
 Shortly after, you’ll also enjoy the impressive Mackay Falls and the curious Bell Rock, before ending the journey with a short boat trip across to Milford Sound.
 Make sure you take a cruise out the sound to see seals, dolphins and soaring granite cliffs before journeying back via the Milford Road.